lspestrip/stripelinepy/docs/instrument_configuration.rst

 of the main beam is located.
 The boresight direction coincides with horn I0, and it is conventionally set to be `(0, 0, 1)` (the z axis).

-Here are the first few lines of the file, to show its structure:
+Here are a reduced version of the file, containing only two horns:

 .. code-block:: yaml